+Consolidate Consolidated Entity

+2018 \$ 2017 \$

-Consolidated d Entity 2017 \$ 2016 \$ 22 REMUNERATION OF AUDITORS Remuneration for audit or review of the financial reports of the Group: For auditing and reviewing of financial statements 14,000 14,070 14,000 14,070 No non-audit services have been provided to the Group by the auditor.
-23 COMMITMENTS FOR EXPENDITURE 23a Operating lease commitments Non-cancellable operating lease contracted for but not capitalised in the financial statements Payable: minimum lease payments - not later than 12 months 84,000 84,000 - between 12 months and 5 years - greater than 5 years - - Minimum lease payments 84,000 84,000
+Operating lease commitments Operating lease contracted for but not capitalised in the financial statements

+Payable: minimum lease payments - not later than 12 months - between 12 months and 5 years - greater than 5 years 24,000 - 84,000 - -

+Minimum lease payments 24,000 84,000

-A serviced office including bookkeeping services and business premises are provided by New York Securities Pty Ltd and companies associated with Mr Collin Vost, at a fee of \$7,000 per calendar month (2016: \$7,000).
+A serviced office including bookkeeping services and business premises were provided by New York Securities Pty Ltd and companies associated with Mr Collin Vost, at a fee of \$7,000 per calendar month (2017: \$7,000).
+This agreement has since been terminated.
+The Company has recently entered into a 12 month lease arrangement at \$2,000 per month including outgoings.

-23b Exploration commitments
+22b Exploration commitments

 Under the requirements of the Northern Territory Department of Mines and Petroleum, the Company has an annual minimum expenditure of \$500,000 on the granted tenements.
-As at 30 June 2017 the Company had met the minimum expenditure requirement on it granted tenements.
+As at 30 June 2018 the Company had met the minimum expenditure requirement on it granted tenements.

 Tenement Date Acquired Annual Expenditure Commitment

-EP127 14 September 2015 \$ 500,000
+EP127 14 September 2015 500,000

 Total 500,000